nstrayer/datadrivencv/README.md

 # Using it

 The first step to using the package is the `use_data_driven_cv()` function.
-This function takes a few input parameters and when when run, sets up a series of files in your current working directory.
+This function takes a few input parameters and when run, sets up a series of files in your current working directory.
 E.g.

 ``` r
 # run ?datadrivencv::use_datadriven_cv to see more details